-The Python package for cleaning and learning with noisy labels.
-Works for all noisy label distributions, datasets, and models.
+Find label errors in datasets, weak supervision, and learning with noisy labels.
+Works for all datasets and models.

 cleanlab finds and cleans label errors in any dataset using state-of-the-art algorithms for learning with noisy labels by characterizing label noise. cleanlab is fast: its built on optimized algorithms and parallelized across CPU threads automatically. cleanlab implements the family of theory and algorithms called confident learning with provable guarantees of exact noise estimation and label error finding (even when model output probabilities are noisy/imperfect).

 How does confident learning work?
-Find out here: TUTORIAL: confident learning with just numpy and for-loops.
+See: TUTORIAL: confident learning with just numpy and for-loops.

 cleanlab supports multi-label, multiclass, sparse matrices, and more.